jkaraskiewicz/warsaw-pool-ranking/README.md

 # First, build the project
 cargo build --release

 # Then, run the processing step.
-It will ingest data if not cached.
+It will fetch data if not cached.
-./target/release/warsaw_pool_ranking process
+./target/release/warsaw_pool_ranking rankings refresh

-# To ingest new data (and recache):
+# To fetch new tournament data:
-./target/release/warsaw_pool_ranking ingest
+./target/release/warsaw_pool_ranking tournaments refresh
 ```

 ### Running Tests